AtharvaZ/Scaffi/README.md

 ## 🎯 How It Works

-1. **Upload or Paste Assignment**: Students provide their assignment (PDF or text)
+1. **Submit Assignment** - Upload PDF or paste assignment text
-2. **Task Breakdown**: AI agent analyzes the assignment and creates an ordered list of tasks with dependencies
+2. **AI Analysis** - Claude AI breaks down the assignment into ordered tasks with dependencies
-3. **Starter Code**: For each task, AI generates starter code with TODOs and concept examples
+3. **Generate Scaffolding** - Creates starter code with experience-appropriate TODOs for each task
-4. **Code & Learn**: Students work through tasks in the integrated code editor
+4. **Code in Browser** - Work through tasks in the integrated Monaco editor
-5. **Get Help**: When stuck, students can ask for hints that become progressively more specific
+5. **Get Help** - Ask for hints that become more detailed with each request
-6. **Run & Test**: Execute code directly in the browser to see results and catch errors early
+6. **Run & Test** - Execute code instantly and generate test cases to validate your solution
+7. **Download** - Export your completed code when done

 ## 🔧 Development